On the Analytic Wavelet Transform: Analysis of Modulated Oscillations

 In both cases the deviation is proportional to the second derivative, or \emph{curvature}, of the quantity of interest.
 Since $P_\psi$ is a measure of the time duration of the wavelet, these deviations are small when the amplitude curvature and phase curvature, respectively, are small over the time support of the wavelet.
 Both amplitude and phase are underestimated during local maxima and overestimated during local minima.
 This is intuitive behavior since the localized analytic signal is essentially a smoothed version of the true analytic signal.

-In summary, to minimize the bias of the amplitude and phase of the localized analytic signal, one should make $P_\psi$ small relative to $\widetilde\rho_2(t)$, while enforcing the wavelet suitability criteria.
+In summary, to minimize the bias of the amplitude and phase of the localized analytic signal, one should make the magnitude of $P_\psi^2 \widetilde\rho_2(t)$ small, while simultaneously enforcing the wavelet suitability criteria.
 This raises the question of what is the smallest useful value for $P_\psi$, an issue which will be addressed Section~\ref{section:application}.